Chell0/Chell0/README.md

 ## About Me

-- I tried web development got took a break but now am back with intention to learn, build and grow.
+- I tried web development, took a break, now am **BACK** with a deliberate intention to learn, build and grow.

 ## Technical Skills 🛠️